markus-antero/Stock/README.rst

 The solution is divided to scripts and additional source files divided to three modules:

 - ./data/complex (Math module) see complex.ipynb
-- ./data/finance (Data objects) see finance.ipymb
+- ./data/finance (Data objects) see finance- and finance_main.ipymb
 - ./data/geographic (Map) see geographic.ipymb

 Linked database design and queries